 Guides and Tip Sheets

-The Clinical Trials Office Training Library provides guides and tip sheets for detailed instructions on how to perform basic tasks in OnCore and EDC.
+The OnCore and EDC Training Library provides guides and tip sheets for detailed instructions on how to perform basic tasks in OnCore and EDC.
+OnCore users have access to the Training Library.
+If you are not yet an OnCore user but would like to access these resources, contact us at email@example.com.
 Additional training can also be accessed within OnCore or EDC by clicking on your user account name in the top right corner and selecting "Help" (OnCore) or "Learning Portal" (EDC).

 Onsemble.net is OnCore's user community site.
 It contains links to further learning documentation for each Forte product, as well as areas for the community to share best practices and documents.
 Users must sign up for an account to access Onsemble and are encouraged to do so.

 In-person training is available upon request.
 Email firstname.lastname@example.org to learn more.

 The GW Cancer Center has chosen to adopt OnCore and EDC in order to make protocol management, subject management and financial management relating to trials more straightforward and transparent.
 OnCore makes it easy to keep track of all the moving pieces involved throughout the lifecycle of a study.
 Rather than hunt through multiple spreadsheets to get the answer to a study-related question, investigators can log in to OnCore and access all relevant data in one convenient place.
 By getting rid of data silos and enabling centralized tracking of trial data, study staff will have a clearer window into how studies at our institution are faring at any given time.